a-ads/blog/content/blog/2019-05-13-nakamoto-hommage.md

 ---
 ## Let the music last forever!

-We believe in music without limits the same way as we believe in free markets!
+We believe in free music the same way as we believe in free markets!
 To prove that, we have asked a contemporary Russian composer Boris Filanovsky to create a musical piece, dedicated to Satoshi Nakamoto, the legendary creator of Bitcoin.

 The opus is meant to be an endless musical form with non-linear structure, meaning it is subject to change from any point of its ever-evolving body.
 The composition will be distributed under the open license.
 It can be performed with any set of instruments and vocalized with any timber.